 As of January 2019, the average APR for a 48-month auto loan was 5.30%.

-The average APR for 60-month auto loans was a little higher at 5.37% APR.
+The average APR for 60-month auto loans has dropped to 4.61% APR.
 However, dealerships can offer much lower rates to qualified borrowers that range from 0% to 3.9%.
 The average rate to qualify for special rates was 714.

 These rates are up only slightly from all the way back in 2007 when 711 was the average credit score for approved buyers according to Experian.
 Even with reasonable interest rates available, being aware of all financing options is more important than ever.